1. Make small changes

 6. Remember to reward yourself

 Stay motivated by planning rewards – but make sure they don’t revolve around chocolates and wine.
 If you lose 2lb in a week, treat yourself to a manicure.
 Making it to the gym three times a week?
-Buy a new top.
+Buy something new.

 In the kitchen